cpburnz/python-pathspec/README.rst

 	... # This is a comment because the line begins with a hash: "#" ...
 	... # Include several project directories (and all descendants) relative to ... # the current directory.
-To reference a directory you must end with a ... # slash: "/"
+To reference only a directory you must end with a ... # slash: "/"
 	... /project-a/
 	... /project-b/